michaelkrakovsky/My_Golf_Journey/README.md

 ## Tasks

-1. Gather ID scorecards which is necessary to call garmin API. - In Progress
+1. Gather ID scorecards which is necessary to call garmin API. - Complete
-2. Aquire data through a Garmin Webservice. - Backlog
+2. Aquire data through a Garmin Webservice. - Complete
-3. Begin to visualise the data. - Backlog
+3. Begin to visualise the data. - In Progress
+    1. Create a Notebook specifically for Caledon woods. - In Progress

 ## Dependencies